SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 and take the first left to get on the service road.

 northbound service road.
-Take the third right
+Then take the third right

-pictured on the map.)
+pictured on the map.
 When you turn in, our

-office will be on the left, in Pavilion ll.
-And the
+office will be on the left, in Pavilion ll and the

 hospital will be on your right.